yuyumta/randomcwmapfilter/README.md

 # randomcwmapfilter
-by demetrius (and burn?)
+By Demetrius (and Burn?).
-I only added a couple of things
+I only added a couple of things.